 Valledupar Cesar Department, Colombia Travel Guide

-Most major landmarks are less crowded during weekday mornings, allowing for a more peaceful experience.
+Most major landmarks have fewer people during weekday mornings, allowing for a more peaceful experience.

 Well-preserved colonial-era architecture, ideal for a leisurely walk.